buschtoens/infinite/Readme.md

 ### Infinite.on("load", function(iteration) {});

-  Emitted each time the user scrolls in side the margin.
+  Emitted each time the user scrolls inside the margin.
   The callback is called with `this` as `el` and an argument `iteration` which counts how often the callback was called (starting at 0).